Once found throughout much of Southeast Asia, the orangutan is today restricted to just two islands in the Indo-Malay

-The only great ape found in Asia, there are two species of orangutan recognised: the Sumatran orangutan (Pongo abelii) and the Bornean orangutan (Pongo pygmaeus).
+The only great ape found in Asia, there are three species of orangutan

-The two species vary in both physical characteristics and behaviour.
+The three species vary in both physical characteristics and behaviour.
 The Bornean species is a slightly darker colour than the Sumatran species, is larger and more robust in appearance, and adult males have wider cheek pads, which tend to protrude forward.
-Sumatran oranguans are lighter in colour, often appearing more of a yellow colour than their Bornean cousins, have longer fur, narrower faces and distinct beards.
+The two Sumatran

-Although both species of orangutan are known for their solitary nature, Sumatran orangutans tend to be more social, are more frugivorous (fruit-eating) and exhibit more evidence of complex tool use than Borneans.
+Although both species of orangutan are known for their solitary nature, both Sumatran orangutan species tend to be more social, are more frugivorous (fruit-eating) and exhibit more evidence of complex tool use than Borneans.

-Under the IUCN (International Union for Conservation of Nature) Red List, both the Sumatran and Bornean orangutan are classified as critically endangered.
+Under the IUCN (International Union for Conservation of Nature) Red List, all orangutans are classified as critically endangered.

 Orangutans are the slowest breeding of all primates, and at 6-9 years, have the longest birth interval of any land mammal.
 Born after a gestation period of 8-9 months, orangutans spend the first few years of their life in constant contact with their mothers.
 Females reach sexual maturity at 10, but will only have their first offspring between the ages of 12-15.
 Puberty ages for male orangutans are similar, but orangutans are unusual in having two types of sexually mature male, those with the physical characteristics of sexual maturity, flanged males, and those without.
 Females conceive after a courtship of between 3-10 days, which are usually ended by the female, and males play no part in the upbringing of their offspring.
 Females will usually have no more than 3 offspring in their lifetime, which is estimated at 45 years in the wild.